Photos by Marc Viquez, Stadium Journey & SIU Athletic Department

 Extras 3

 King Tut's Tomb, outside the stadium, pays homage to the school's first mascot, King Tut.
-He was buried under the pyramid at its original location of McAndrew Stadium.
+He was fatally hit by a car and buried in the corner of the old McAndrew Stadium.
 When the tomb was moved to the current stadium, his remains were left behind.
 The pyramid is touched for good luck by players and staff and is an ideal photo spot for fans.
 The two bronze Saluki statues are another great feature at the stadium.
 The tailgating is impressive in the various lots around the venue.

 Final Thoughts